JWT → Virtual Key Mapping

 2. Register each developer with their own key and spend limit

-# Alice — senior eng, higher budget
+# Alice: senior eng, higher budget

-curl -X POST 'http://0.0.0.0:4000/jwt_client/new' \
+ALICE_KEY=$(curl -s -X POST 'http://0.0.0.0:4000/key/generate' \

-# Bob — contractor, tighter limits
+# Bob: contractor, tighter limits

-curl -X POST 'http://0.0.0.0:4000/jwt_client/new' \
+BOB_KEY=$(curl -s -X POST 'http://0.0.0.0:4000/key/generate' \

 3. Configure Claude Code to use the proxy